of Worship Language

 As we examine our worship language we are inevitably faced with our relational responsibility as God’s daughters and sons, our individual and corporate responsibility in the relational outcome of God’s initiative of relational grace toward us that is inseparable from his Face.
 We are faced with necessary redemptive change from inner out (metamorphoō, not outer-in change of metaschematizō, e.g. Rom 12:2).
 By holding us accountable, God affirms us and helps us to grow further and deeper together in relationship, which God desires and pursues us for in his own ongoing relational action in the gospel of wholeness.
 And because wholeness (šālôm) cannot be realized in disparate individuals—even a group of individuals—particular focus is given to our worship language and its integral importance to relationships together as God’s family, God’s relational whole.
 Relational language is only for the building up of God’s whole, thus worship language has an integrating function for the maturing into wholeness of the church in all our relational bonds together—in the relational outcome of the ecclesiology of worship.
 This uncommon relational context with its whole relational process is integral for the significance of worship of the whole and holy God.

 I assume most church and worship leaders, worship thinkers and teachers in both church and academy understand and accept that most of our worship practices evolve by human shaping, that is, from human contextualization.
 Yet it is critical to understand that human contextualization is not a neutral influence when it comes to language, for there is an inherent conflict that necessarily arises between worship language that is from human shaping, that is, referential language, and the relational language that the whole and holy God speaks, and seeks from ‘true worshipers’ (Jn 4:23-24).
-Having said that, in one sense contextualization of worship language can be beneficial, even necessary, but for the primary purpose of communication, the obvious example being corporate worship in one’s native tongue; this is not the issue of contextualization addressed in this study.
+Having said that, in one sense contextualization of worship language can be beneficial, even necessary, but only for the primary purpose of communication, the obvious example being corporate worship in one’s native tongue; this is not the issue of contextualization addressed in this study.
 The urgent issue addressed herein is that human contextualization has shifted our involvement in worship from the primacy God’s gives to relationship—in spite of many stated intentions by church and worship leaders, thinkers and teachers—to the primacy of secondary matters.
 The latter is normative in much worship today.
 This study highlights that unrecognized shift and the ignored conflict with God’s priority for worship.
 What, for example, makes us as worshipers any different from those whom God reprimands in Scripture for worship that they engage in on their own terms (e.g. Mt 15:8-9; Isa 29:13)?
 Referential language works counter-relationally, even when it refers to relationship (cf. 2 Cor 11:14-15).
 Our language determines either blessed outcomes or grim consequences, whether we build up the body of Christ or reduce it to some simulation of God’s whole, as Jesus exposed of the churches in his post-ascension discourse (Rev 2-3, to be discussed further in chap.
 5).

 Language is the means of communication necessary in all relationships, yet not always sufficient for a relationship.
 Language is often problematic as it causes misunderstanding or hurt even when we wish to make connection.
 Sometimes the problem is that we make assumptions; for example, we assume that we’ve clearly said what we mean and that the other person hasn’t listened; or, we haven’t listened well, yet assume we that know what the other person means when we don’t.
 Oftentimes, it seems as if we speak different languages, creating a gap too wide to overcome.
 Moreover, paradoxically, language is the means to create and maintain relational distance, as when we hide behind talk that doesn’t communicate our deeper selves to the other person.
 We like the idea of talking to make connection with a friend, for example, but in truth the quantity of talking creates an illusion of closeness—either intentionally or unintentionally; social media has compounded the illusion of connection.
 The effect of distance in relationships is to reduce persons and the relationship—that is true for the converse also—which God created (original and new) to be whole.
 Relationships strain in shallowness or break off in dissatisfaction.

 These dynamics extend to our relationship with God, and how we function at church.
 The language used at church (‘churchspeak’) often creates illusions and tends to simulate meaningful practice but which, in effect, has little relational significance.
 In worship, our language can be a means to hide and maintain relational distance while talking—even unknowingly and unintentionally, even with sincere intentions otherwise.
 Part of this ongoing condition is due to assumptions about language in worship (both God’s and ours).
 Often we hear God’s words, don’t understand them, but pretend or assume we really do.
-If it often seems that God and we speak differently languages, it is because in a real sense we do.
+If it often seems that God and we speak different languages, it is because in a real sense we do.
 This lack or absence of connection creates a hermeneutical impasse that must be addressed accordingly.

 Worshiping God is only about our relationship together, namely reciprocal relationship on God’s relational terms.
 God’s terms means that if our worship language is to have any significance at all to the whole and holy God it must be compatible with God’s relational language.
 Yet whether we learn God’s relational language will depend on what language lens we use—that is, what we focus on and what we ignore.
 This will form the basis for the interpretation we use (our hermeneutic) for worship language.
 Generally, though not universally, hermeneutics involves interpretation that leads to understanding.
 In Hermeneutic of Worship Language, we are concerned with understanding both God and worship, and interpreting the context and process which leads to this integral understanding that indeed connects our worship significantly to God.
 We will examine what this understanding is, how we need to define it integrally in our practice, and how our understanding can be deepened.